react-microfrontends/shared-dependencies/README.md

 ## What is this?

 This is an example microfrontend repo demonstrating how to use [single-spa](https://single-spa.js.org).
 You can see the code running at https://react.microfrontends.app.
+The full, deployed import map is visible at https://react.microfrontends.app/importmap.json.

 ## How does it work?